West Seattle-Seattle Route

 Inside, the Spirit of Kingston has a combination of theater-style seats, bench seats with tables, and facing seats on two interior decks.
 She also has one interior accessible restroom, two exterior restrooms on the rear of the first deck, and outdoor seating on the rear of the upper deck.

-The Spirit of Kingston has four 740-horsepower propulsion engines that meet Tier 1 pollution standards.
-The vessel is also equipped with two radar systems, a GPS plotter, a depth sounder, a wired remote steering and propulsion controller, and an automated information system transponder.
+The Spirit of Kingston has four 750-horsepower propulsion engines that meet Tier 3 pollution standards.
+The vessel is also equipped with two radar systems, a GPS plotter, a depth sounder, a wired remote steering and propulsion controller with backup, and an AIS transponder.
 She is inspected annually by the U.S. Coast Guard.

 The King County Ferry District acquired the eight-year-old vessel at no capital cost through an agreement with the Federal Transit Administration for the West Seattle/Downtown Seattle route.